jcmf/gribbl/api.coffee.md

           return fail e
         text += '\n'

+Define a subroutine that takes a URI, returns null if we don't want to inline it (because it isn't relative), and otherwise reads the corresponding local file and returns the data.

+      readUrl = (url, encoding, basePath = inPath) ->
+        if /^(?:\w[\w+.-]*:|\/)/.test url then return
+        path = require('path').resolve basePath, '..', url
+        contents = require('fs').readFileSync path, encoding
+        {path, contents}

+In many cases we're going to want to convert the object returned by `readUrl` into a `data:` URI.

+      toUrl = (options) -> if options then require('./data-uri') options
+      fixUrl = (url, basePath) -> toUrl readUrl url, null, basePath

+A routine to inline URLs in CSS.
+Modifies an object returned by readUrl in-place, and returns true if anything changed.

+      fixCSS = (opts) ->
+        orig = opts.contents
+        opts.contents = orig.replace /\burl\s*\(\s*(["']?)([^()'"]+)\1\s*\)/g,
+          (s, q, u) -> if u = fixUrl u, opts.path then """url("#{u}")""" else s orig is opts.contents

+[Maybe I should try to find a real CSS parser instead of using a heuristic?
+The routine above might apply spurious subsitutions to comments or literal text (e.g. `content`), and it doesn't understand backslash-escaping.
+Also I'm pretty sure URLs are allowed to contain unescaped parentheses and single quotes.]

-We're going to use `cheerio`, a jQuery-like library that works on strings of HTML rather than a browser DOM, to help us find things in the HTML that need inlining.
+For HTML, we're going to use `cheerio`, a jQuery-like library that works on strings of HTML rather than a browser DOM, to help us find things in the HTML that need inlining.
 (If Jade worked with streams, I might try `trumpet` here instead.
 But it doesn't.)

       $ = require('cheerio').load text

+Inline any relative images as data: URIs.

+      for img in $('img[src]').get()
+        $img = $ img
+        if url = fixUrl $img.attr 'src' then $img.attr 'src', url

+Inline any relative URLs we find in already-inlined stylesheets.
+Note that we want to do this *before* inlining external stylesheets, because these URLs are relative to the parent HTML document, not relative to the external stylesheet.

+      for style in $('style')
+        $style = $ style
+        css = contents: $style.html()
+        if fixCSS css then $style.replaceWith "<style>#{css.contents}</style>"

+[Unfortunately the above ends up destroying any attributes of the `style` tag whenever we rewrite any URLs.
+I should probably fix that.
+Unfortunately `cheerio` seems to get upset if I pass non-HTML as input to the `.html` method.
+But I don't think I can use `.text`, because the contents of a style tag are *forbidden* from following the usual HTML escaping conventions.]

+Inline external stylesheets as `style` tags, while correctly inlining any URLs they contain.

+      for link in $('link[href][rel="stylesheet"]')
+        $link = $ link
+        url = $link.attr 'href'
+        if css = readUrl url, 'utf8'
+          fixCSS css
+          $link.replaceWith "<style>#{css.contents}</style>"

 Find script tags and browserify them.
 For now I'm just going to process script tag contents; I'll leave `src=` inlining for later.